harleylrn/ansible-vim/README.md

+This is a copy of the https://github.com/pearofducks/ansible-vim.git with some additions.

 ## introduction

 This is a vim syntax plugin for Ansible 2.x, it supports YAML playbooks, Jinja2 templates, and Ansible's `hosts` files.